Challenging ‘systemic failures’ to protect marine biodiversity (marine bycatch)

-In August 2022, ELI filed legal proceedings against the New Zealand Government for systemic failures to apply the law to protect marine biodiversity.
+In July 2023, ELI challenged the New Zealand Government in the High Court over systemic failures to apply the law to protect marine biodiversity.

 We believe that the Government’s current system for bycatch reporting is not fit-for-purpose, meaning that bycatch offences are rarely investigated and prosecuted.